 Whether you’re surfing the beach of your favorite tropical locale or you’re surfing the web from the comfort of your own home, credit card issuers – like Bank of America, Chase Bank or Citi Bank – can charge you foreign transaction fees even for items purchased domestically.

 See, whenever you buy an item that requires a currency conversion, your credit card issuer charges anywhere from 1.5% to 3% to complete the transaction.
 This may not sound like much, but with nearly 68% of credit cards in the marketplace charging foreign transaction fees, the costs can add up quickly.
 For example, if you spend $1,000 on foreign currency items throughout the year, it adds up to $15 to $30 in excess credit card fees.
-International travellers know this problem all too well.
+International travelers know this problem all too well.
 When vacationing abroad – even with a package booked in advance – food, leisure and transportation costs can quickly inflate your vacation budget.
 And when you add a 1.5% to 3% foreign transaction fee on top of that, it makes it even more difficult to stay on top of your finances.

 Are Most Credit Card Users Aware Of Foreign Transaction Fees?